 Nursery provision is not treated as an add-on.
 Little Deanies sits within the same wider offer as wraparound care, and the school is clear that nursery hours can be built around working patterns.
 The important thing for parents is the practical implication: you can design a childcare week that joins up, but you still need to confirm availability and session patterns early because the nursery runs to a timetable and staffing model, not an on-demand system.

-In 2024, 85.67% of pupils reached the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 36.33% achieved greater depth across reading, writing and mathematics, compared with the England average of 8%.
-Reading, mathematics and grammar, punctuation and spelling (GPS) scaled scores are also high at 110, 109 and 111 respectively.
+In the current 2024-25 / 2025 dataset, 80% of pupils reached the expected standard in reading, writing and mathematics combined.
+Reading, mathematics and grammar, punctuation and spelling (GPS) scaled scores are also strong at 109, 107 and 109 respectively.
 These are the kind of figures that typically correlate with confident phonics, fluency, and solid arithmetic foundations by the end of Year 6.

 Rankings provide an extra lens for parents comparing nearby options.
-Ranked 526th in England and 1st in Kendal for primary outcomes (FindMySchool ranking based on official data), the school sits well above England average and performs within the top 10% of schools in England.
-For families using league-table style shortlists, that combination, top local position plus strong national placement, is hard to ignore.
+Ranked 3,137th of 14,978 schools in England for primary academic outcomes and 2nd in Kendal in the local primary ranking (FindMySchool ranking based on official data), the school still has a strong national placement, though not the previous top-local position.
+For families using league-table style shortlists, that combination remains worth noting.

 Parents comparing performance locally can use the FindMySchool Local Hub page to line up the school’s results against other Kendal primaries using the Comparison Tool.